SultanimMubin/Path/contents/path/claims-verification/iran-justice.md

 - Assignment of non-professionals to senior and key positions
     -
 - Extreme tarrifs for decades on cars, with no global-level growth for internal cars' quality
+- Promoting nationalism (putting Iran in the center of public attention) while claiming the folloeership of Quran